 Assign buddy or small group work – One-on-one or small group activities provide emerging English speakers with models for using the English language.
-The feedback they receive is valuable as they build their communication skills.
+Feedback is valuable as they build their communication skills.

-Provide background knowledge – When teaching ELLs, you may find you need to provide background details when starting a lesson, especially if the content includes idioms or pieces of American history, traditions, or folklore.
+Provide background knowledge – When teaching ELLs, you may find you need to provide background details when starting a lesson.
+This is especially true if the content includes idioms or pieces of American history, traditions, or folklore.
 ELLs can focus more on the lesson at hand and not feel like they are missing a big piece of the puzzle when they have additional information on their side.

 TeachersFirst offers a number of examples for adjusting your classroom activities to accommodate ESL/ELL students.

 ELLs have the dual challenge of needing to master a new language and learn academics—both of which are measured on annual state assessments.
 Many schools provide ELLs with test prep activities to prepare them for testing of the Common Core or state-specific standards.
 In addition, ELLs are required to take English language proficiency exams such as WIDA’s® ACCESS for ELLs®, ELPA21, ELDA, or other tests.
 Additionally, eBooks give students the opportunity to use classroom technology where they may feel more comfortable to work at their own pace.
 Having an online experience is especially important as state assessments are moving away from the traditional paper-and-pencil tests.